March 21, 2016

 Mini Egg theme

 After the success of my Mini Egg drip cake, and no-bake Mini Egg cheesecake recipes recently, I knew my Easter fudge this year had to be Mini Egg related.
-It’s a simple mix of a chocolate, condensed milk and sugar.
+It’s a simple mix of a chocolate, condensed milk and the chocolates.
 The darker the chocolate the harder the set, but usually a rule of 400g to a tin of condensed milk is ideal.

 The fudge itself is white chocolate based as I thought that would make it more Easter-y as its light in colour, and brings out the Mini Eggs well.
 The crunch of the Mini Egg is delicious against the fudge texture, and of course its super addictive.